BA/Leverhulme Small Research Grants 2022-23 guidance notes

-In January 2018 the British Academy announced the continuation of the partnership with the Leverhulme Trust to support the funding of the Small Research Grants scheme.
+In January 2018 the British Academy (BA) announced the continuation of the partnership with the Leverhulme Trust to support the funding of the Small Research Grants scheme.
 The awards are co-sponsored by the Leverhulme Trust with funding for five years adding to the public funding deriving from the grant made to the Academy via the Department of Business, Energy & Industrial Strategy.
-In addition, the Academy continues to be able to offer some awards derived from funds generously donated by other funders including the Society for the Advancement of Management Studies, the Sino-British Fellowship Trust, British Accounting and Finance Association, Journal of Moral Education Trust, Philosophy of Education Society of Great Britain and the Honor Frost Foundation.
-The Academy also expresses its partnerships with the Chinese Academy of the Social Sciences (CASS) and Shanghai Academy of the Social Sciences (SASS) through this scheme.
-The Academy has also recently received funding from EY to offer grants through this scheme.
+In addition, the Academy continues to be able to offer some awards derived from funds generously donated by other funders including the Society for the Advancement of Management Studies, the Sino-British Fellowship Trust, British Accounting and Finance Association, Journal of Moral Education Trust, Philosophy of Education Society of Great Britain, the Honor Frost Foundation, and EY.
+The Academy also expresses its partnerships with the National Science and Technology Council (NSTC) of Taiwan through this scheme.

-The British Academy has partnered with the Chinese Academy of Social Sciences (CASS) who will co-fund two Small Research Grants for this round.
+The British Academy has partnered with the National Science and Technology Council (NSTC) of Taiwan who will co-fund Small Research Grants for this round.

-- UK applicants should submit an application for a British Academy Small Grant and ensure that their Chinese co-applicant submits an application to CASS in English and Chinese (on its prescribed application form) at the same time.
+- UK applicants should submit an application for a British Academy Small Research Grant and also ensure that their Taiwanese co-applicant submits an application to NSTC (on its prescribed application form) at the same time.

-- The application to the British Academy must indicate the total cost requested (up to £10,000) and if the award is recommended for co-funding, the British Academy will cover costs of the participants from the UK side (up to £5,000) and CASS will cover costs of the participants from the Chinese side (up to RMB 50,000).
+- The application to the British Academy must indicate the total cost requested (up to £10,000) and if the award is recommended for co-funding the BA will cover costs of the participants from the UK side (up to £5,000) and NSTC will cover costs of the participants from the Taiwan side (up to £5,000).

 Grants are available to support primary research in the humanities and social sciences.
 The first recourse for funding should be to your own institution (where applicable).